vadym-zahrebelnyi/online-cinema-api/README.md

 ├── core/
 ```

-Each module encapsulates its models, schemas, services, and routes.
+Each module contains its models, schemas, services, and routes.

 ---

 # ⚙ Running the Project

-The supported way to run the project is via Docker.
+The project is intended to run **inside Docker only**.

+All commands are executed either:

+* via Docker Compose wrapper
+* or directly inside the running container

+Local execution without Docker is not supported.

+## 🐳 Docker Environment

+The Docker environment differs between development and production configurations.

+Development configuration includes services required for local development.

+Production configuration includes additional infrastructure components
+such as Nginx and other deployment-specific services.

+The set of running containers may differ between `docker-compose.dev.yml`
+and `docker-compose.prod.yml`.

 ### Development

 ```bash
 docker compose -f docker-compose.dev.yml up --build